 Beaches near Adamas

-Milos is well known for its fantastic beaches (check out my guide to the Beaches in Milos).
-There are two within reasonably close walking distance to Adamas, which are Lagada and Papikinou.
+Milos is well known for its fantastic beaches (check out my guide to the best Beaches in Milos).
+If you're planning on spending a beach day, there are two within reasonably close walking distance to Adamas, which are Lagada and Papikinou.

 Lagada beach in Adamas – It's right in front of a big hotel, and there are a few trees, so you don’t need to bring any shade.
 In my opinion it's not super-special, but ok if you just want a quick dip after a hot day!